The Making of a Confident Woman

 My other job was freelance writing for a large city newspaper in New Jersey.
 I had to input my articles on its computer.
 Never had I operated a computer, but I had to learn how to operate them at both companies.
 I learned.

 Since I also had experience as a corporate insurance administrator and was going after my Chartered Property & Casualty Underwriter designation, the Pennsylvania corporation asked me to become its full-time Corporate Insurance Manager.

 They then had to hire a new part-time tax analyst.
 One day, he came to my desk and said, “I’ve been doing this for a long time.
 Every time I go into a company, I find mistakes from last year.
 I’ve looked and looked, but I’ve not found one mistake you made.”
 Good to hear, for sure.
 Still, not naive, I knew full well that the long-tenured Corporate Tax Manager took time to teach me.
 Surely, he knew what I knew and did not know.

 So, I came from parents, my Mom who played well the hands life dealt her, and my Pop who created his own hands.
 Failure was never an option.
 That’s where my confidence and whatever power people see comes from.

-Interesting, our church bulletin this Sunday morning contained a blanket invitation to attend a Saturday December wedding from a senior couple.
+Interestingly, our church bulletin this Sunday morning contained a blanket invitation to attend a Saturday, December wedding from a senior couple.
 Both are in their 70s.
 She has never been married.

 My hope is eternal.